-Space Weather Services (SWS) (formerly IPS) is a regular member of the The International Science Council (ISC) World Data System (WDS).
-The World Data Centre (WDC) for Space Weather is a part of and operated by the Australian Bureau of Meteorology, Space Weather Services.
-The centre is located in Sydney, Australia.
+Australian Space Weather Forecasting Centre (ASWFC) (formerly IPS) is a regular member of The International Science Council (ISC) World Data System (WDS).
+The World Data Centre (WDC) for Space Weather is a part of and operated by the Australian Space Weather Forecasting Centre.
+The WDC is located in Sydney, Australia.

 Use the links under the Data Display and Download section in the left-hand menu to select data for download.

 - You agree to acknowledge the provider of the data in any publication making use of the data.
 Example: "We are grateful to the Australian Space Weather Forecasting Centre for the provision of [dataset name] data."

 - You agree to send a copy of any paper using this data to the Australian Space Weather Forecasting Centre.

 - Any commercial or industrial use of the data is prohibited without a previous written agreement with the Australian Bureau of Meteorology.

 - You may share this data with colleagues, provided you inform them of these conditions.